 Just because hemp lacks THC doesn’t mean the plant is without value when it comes to smoking, though.

 Regular industrial hemp, the type grown to mass-produce fiber for textile purposes, is safe to smoke.
 However, there are only some specific hemp strains bred for smoking.
-These strains are chockful of terpenes and cannabinoids to make hemp more impactful.
+These strains are chockful of terpenes and cannabinoids, making hemp much more impactful.

 In fact, as a crop, hemp can be used for many purposes besides smoking.
 There’s no need to breed more terpenes and cannabinoids into the plant when they have a different primary focus.